-RESEARCH AND RELATED BUDGET: [MANDATORY]
+5. RESEARCH AND RELATED BUDGET: [MANDATORY]

 You must provide a budget for the period of support requested and a cumulative budget for the total project.
 In accordance with the SBIR/STTR topic funding allowance, applicants may request funding for up to 12 months, but not less than 6 months.
 Any application that proposes less than a 6 month Phase I budget period will be revised upward to 6 months by DOE.
 The amount budgeted cannot exceed the Phase I maximum grant amount for the topic.
-In the event you choose to use your own commercialization vendor, you may exceed the topic amount by up \$5,000.
+In the event you choose to use your own commercialization vendor, you may exceed the topic amount by up to \$6,500.
 Please refer to the Commercialization Assistance section for guidance.

 Complete the Research and Related Budget form in accordance with the instructions on the form and the following instructions.
 The form will generate a cumulative budget for the total project period.
-You may request funds under any of the categories listed as long as the item and amount are necessary to perform the proposed work, meet all the criteria for allow ability under the applicable Federal cost principles, and are not prohibited by the funding restrictions in this FOA (See Part IV).
-Note that foreign travel and participant/trainee costs are typically considered unallowable costs unless approved by the DOE Contracting officer.
+You may request funds under any of the categories listed as long as the item and amount are necessary to perform the proposed work, meet all the criteria for allow ability under the applicable Federal cost principles, and are not prohibited by the funding restrictions in this FOA (See Section IV).

-Phase I Principal Investigator meeting: Applicants may include in their Phase I budget a registration fee (\$250) and travel expenses for the Principal Investigator and, if necessary, a person from the small business representing the commercialization interests of the company to attend the DOE SBIR/STTR Phase I Principal
+Phase I Principal Investigator meeting: Applicants may include in their Phase I budget a registration fee (\$250) and travel expenses for the Principal Investigator and, if necessary, a person from the small business representing the commercialization interests of the company to attend the DOE SBIR/STTR Phase I Principal Investigator Meeting.

-Investigator Meeting.
 Attendance by the Principal Investigator is expected.
 This two-day meeting, held in the DC metro area, will provide opportunities to meet with DOE Program Managers and Commercialization Assistance providers, as well as learn about the DOE SBIR/STTR programs, with an emphasis on the Phase II application.
-The DOE SBIR/STTR Phase I Principal Investigator Meeting will be held approximately 4 months after the Phase I period of performance begins.
-Principal Investigators will be notified of the exact date and venue for the DOE SBIR/STTR Phase I Principal Investigator Meeting approximately 8 weeks after the Phase I grant start date by an e-mail from the DOE contractor managing the meeting.
+The DOE SBIR/STTR Phase I Principal Investigators will be held approximately 4 months after the Phase I period of performance begins.
+Principal Investigator Meeting approximately 8 weeks after the Phase I grant start date by an e-mail from the DOE contractor managing the meeting.
 The email will contain the URL for the DOE SBIR/STTR Phase I Principal Investigator Meeting website, where participants will be able to register, make lodging reservations, and view the agenda for the meeting.

-Commercialization Assistance (Section F, Field 8, 9, or 10 [Optional])
+COMMERCIALIZATION ASSISTANCE (SECTION F, FIELD 8, 9, OR 10 [OPTIONAL])

-In accordance with the SBIR/STTR Reauthorization Act of 2011, the DOE is able to fund discretionary commercialization assistance to all DOE SBIR and STTR Phase I grantees.
+In accordance with the John S. McCain National Defense Authorization Act for Fiscal Year 2019, DOE is able to fund discretionary commercialization assistance to all DOE SBIR and STTR Phase I grantees.
 Grant recipients have two options for receiving commercialization assistance: (1) utilize services provided by a DOE vendor or (2) identify their own commercialization assistance provider.

-If you wish to receive commercialization assistance from a DOE-funded vendor, you do not need to include this in your budget.
+If you wish to receive commercialization assistance from a DOE-funded vendor, you do not need to include this expense in your budget.
 If you are awarded a Phase I grant, you will receive notification from DOE and follow-up contact from a DOE-funded vendor on what services are available to you and how to obtain these services at no cost to your small business.